Curriculum

 Tokudo, Kegyo, and Denbo Kanjo

-First, it should be noted that ordination in Shugendo is not the awarding of any status, teaching permission, or leadership role.
-You do not become a Shugendo "priest" with permission to guide others simply by receiving tokudo.
-Rather, tokudo is just the gateway to deeper training including kegyo (intensive in-person ritual training conducted in a retreat environment), transmitting the core practices of our tradition.
+Those wishing to enter the gate of tokudo should understand that ordination in Shugendo is not the awarding of status, teaching permission, or leadership authority.
+One does not become a Shugendo “priest” with permission to guide others simply by receiving tokudo.
+Rather, tokudo signifies a commitment to the Buddhist and Shugen paths: it includes a formal taking of refuge in Buddha, Dharma, and Sangha, and the receiving of Buddhist precepts.

-During this time you should also plan to attend events with us as often as possible, and especially Nyubu Shugyo - mountain training - which is offered annually in North America and Europe.
-Attendance at at least one Nyubu Shugyo is required before tokudo.
+Attendance at all three virtual learning lessons is one requirement for potential tokudo candidates.
+Candidates receive daily practice assignments based on these lessons and are later tested on the content.
+During this period, they should also attend ISA events as often as possible, especially Nyubu Shugyo, mountain training, offered annually in North America and Europe.
+Attendance at least one Nyubu Shugyo is required before tokudo.

 - Mountain training ritual.